 - They require the bulk of your payment before services are provided.

-- They aren’t readily available by phone or doesn’t return your phone calls promptly.
+- They aren’t readily available by phone or don’t return your phone calls promptly.

-- They offers to hold a child for you while you get your paper work ready.
+- They offer to “hold” a child for you while you get your paperwork ready.